 - Naltrexone (Vivitrol).
 FDA approved.
 It is a medication primarily used to manage alcohol or heroin addiction by reducing cravings and feelings of euphoria associated with substance abuse.
 Heroin addicted person should not receive naltrexone before detoxification.

-- Naloxone should be given to any person who shows signs of an opioid overdose or when an overdose is suspected.
-It can be given as a nasal spray or it can be injected into the muscle, under the skin, or into the veins.
+- Naloxone should be given to anyone who shows signs of an opioid overdose or when an overdose is suspected.
+It can be given as a nasal spray or injected into the muscle, under the skin, or into the veins.

-Behavioral therapies or Psychotherapies – therapies like cognitive behavioral therapy (CBT) help modify the patient’s expectations and behaviors related to drug use and increase skills in coping with various life stressors.
+Behavioral therapies or Psychotherapies – Cognitive behavioral therapy (CBT) helps modify the patient’s expectations and behaviors related to drug use and increase skills in coping with various life stressors.

-Many heroin-dependent individuals require detox as their first stop due to withdrawal symptoms they experience when they cease using heroin.
-Detox consists of a gradual tapering off of the patient’s usual dosage of heroin, while also shifting dependence from heroin to a drug with similar, but less severe and addictive effects.
-The patient can then be weaned off the new drug, often avoiding the harmful results of prolonged heroin withdrawal.
-After detox is complete, the patient enters inpatient rehab for an extended period of time based on how severe the addiction was.
+Many heroin-dependent individuals require detox as their first stop due to the withdrawal symptoms they experience when they cease using heroin.
+Detox consists of gradually tapering off the patient’s usual dosage of heroin while also shifting dependence from heroin to a drug with similar but less severe and addictive effects.
+The patient can then be weaned off the new medication, often avoiding the harmful results of prolonged heroin withdrawal.
+After detox, the patient enters inpatient rehab for an extended period based on how severe the addiction is.

-If you or your loved one is suffering from heroin addiction, indeed help is just a phone call away.
+If you or your loved one is suffering from heroin addiction, help is a phone call away.
 Professional heroin addiction treatment is necessary for fast and effective recovery.
 To help you answer the question “what does heroin look?”, contact us today at We Level Up NJ Treatment Facility.
-We provide utmost care with doctors and medical staff available 24/7 for life-changing and lasting recovery.
-We provide an enhanced opportunity to return to a fulfilling and productive life.
+We provide the utmost care with doctors and medical staff available 24/7 for life-changing and lasting recovery.
+We offer an enhanced opportunity to return to a fulfilling and productive life.

 Start a New Life